 The Aldworth Philharmonic is an non-professional orchestra based in Reading, Berkshire.
 It’s named after the founder of Reading Blue Coat School, Richard Aldworth.
 RBCS has been a brilliant supporter over the years and two of its former Headmasters are honorary patrons.

 We present two or three formal concerts per year, plus a variety of workshops, events and performances at festivals.
 We try to be adventurous with our repertoire, programming a wide range of styles from a variety of periods and composers, as well as presenting lesser-known works alongside the popular classics.
-We especially love performing music by living composers and have commissioned nearly 5 hours of new music from our young composers award winners over the last 15 years.
+We especially love performing music by living composers and have commissioned over 5 hours of new music from our young composers award winners over the last 20 years.

 We keep our ticket prices as low as possible and give generous concessions, where appropriate.
 Then, of course, there’s our famous Concert Virgin Scheme, which offers free tickets to anyone who’s never heard a live orchestra before.
 Our free fan club for 5-15 year olds, APO Young, also offers discounts and free seat reservations.
 We’re famously welcoming at our concerts, with the musicians mingling with and welcoming audiences, and generally making the atmosphere less formal and stuffy.

 Our rehearsal model is project-based, where we rehearse predominantly for a couple of weekends before each concert, to allow local musicians who can’t make weekly rehearsals the chance to play.
 This means many more young people at the beginning of busy non-musical professional careers get the chance to play.
 Our rehearsals are full of laughter and fun, as well as seriously hard work.
 Our members travel from as far afield as Berlin to experience the ‘APO buzz’.